MicrosoftDocs/mesh-docs/mesh/Resources/troubleshooting-for-devs.md

 # Troubleshooting for Mesh Developers

-**I want to enable some URP post-processes for the PC.
-I created my own URP configuration files and set the project to use them, but then I get an error when I try to run or build the scene.
-Modifying quality levels or setting URP assets to my own resets them to default settings when I build.
-Most of the options in existing URP asset files are grayed out.
+**I want to enable URP post-processes for PC.
+I created custom URP configuration files and set the project to use them, but I get an error when running or building the scene.
+Modifying quality levels or setting URP assets to my own resets them to default settings during the build.
+Most options in existing URP asset files are grayed out.
 Is this expected behavior?**

  Yes, it's expected.
 We don't support the addition of post-processing to any uploaded environment.
 We enforce URP assets and configurations to ensure that your content looks as expected when it appears in Mesh.